Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 # Overview

-[Knex.js](https://github.com/knex/knex) has a **SQL injection vulnerability** that can be exploited to inject a column name in the `WHERE` statement of a SQL query.
+[Knex.js](https://github.com/knex/knex) has a **limited SQL injection vulnerability** that can be exploited to ignore the `WHERE` clause of a SQL query.
 The only prerequisite is that the backend database management system is MySQL.
-The vulnerability was brought to my attention by [Alok Menghrajani's](https://www.quaxio.com/) CTF challenge called [`xark`](https://squarectf.com/2022/xark.html) during [SquareCTF 2022](https://squarectf.com/2022/), that showcased the SQLi vulnerability that was first reported [**6+ years ago**](https://github.com/knex/knex/issues/1227).
+The vulnerability was brought to my attention by [Alok Menghrajani's](https://www.quaxio.com/) CTF challenge called [`xark`](https://squarectf.com/2022/xark.html) during [SquareCTF 2022](https://squarectf.com/2022/), that showcased the SQLi vulnerability that was first reported [6+ years ago](https://github.com/knex/knex/issues/1227).
 In Alok's CTF challenge, the latest version of Knex.js was used (version 2.3.0 at the time of writing this article) and the vulnerable code snippet is shown below.

 ```js
 app.post('/data', async (req, res) => {